Gauge theories from scattering amplitudes with minimal assumptions: Conclusions

 In this work, we have completed these proofs by showing without extra assumptions that the consistent factorization of four-particle amplitudes contains the necessary missing piece of information: a non-ambiguity condition (NAC) from which one can derive the existence of a set of bases defining a real structure, in which the matrices defined from the coupling constants are Hermitian.
 Then, the usual on-shell arguments can be used to show that i) in those bases the cubic self-interactions of massless spin 1 and spin 2 particles obey the expected symmetry and reality properties; ii) the amplitudes are invariant under a Yang-Mills symmetry generated by the couplings of the massless spin 1 particles; iii) the corresponding Lie group is the product of a compact group and an abelian one; iv) the cubic couplings of massless spin 1 and 2 particles with any massless particle are CP invariant; and v) a theory with massless spin 2 particles is divided into completely decoupled sectors with one massless spin 2 particle each (the graviton), which couples universally to all the particles in that sector.

 Once the existence of real bases is established, all the results above follow in fact from Weinberg's soft theorems~\cite{Weinberg:1965nx} for massless spin 1 and spin 2 particles, which can also be proven from consistent factorization, with Lorentz symmetry enforced from the start~\cite{Elvang:2016qvq,Falkowski:2020aso}.
-In a sense, the spin 1 particles act as generators of the Yang-Mills transformations, while the transformations induced by spin 2 particles end up being trivial in each sector.
+In a sense, the spin 1 particles act as generators of the Yang-Mills transformations, while the transformations induced by spin 2 particles do not mix different flavors and act universally in each sector.\footnote{On the other hand, the space-time transformation is non-trivial and the soft gravitons induce the Ward identities of the Bondi–Metzner–Sachs group~\cite{Bondi:1962px,Sachs:1962wk,Strominger:2017zoo}.
+Note that its Poincar\'e subgroup is an input in the on-shell formalism.}

 There is also an analogous soft theorem for massless spin 3/2 particles, that is, for gravitinos~\cite{Grisaru:1977kk,Liu:2014vva,Avery:2015iix,Lysov:2015jrs}.
 Their cubic minimal couplings induce supersymmetry transformations and the soft theorem implies that a theory with interacting massless spin 3/2 particles must be supersymmetric.
 Unlike the case of spin 1 and 2 particles, no extra property of the cubic couplings is needed to prove these consequences of the existence of spin 3/2 particles.
 This is fortunate, as there is no gravitino analogue of NAC, since the helicity of an exchanged gravitino (or more generally, any exchanged fermion) is dictated by the helicities of the external particles it minimally couples to.